rayfin-ucsd/CSE151AGroupProject/README.md

 - Scott Webster - Wrote introduction to old README, cleaned/formatted data, wrote K-Fold cross validation, wrote (unused) hyperparameter tuning, streamlined Github workflow, and made (lots of) charts.
 - Peter Chang - Proofread and made adjustments to model 1 analysis and readme, assisted in fixing performance issues for the second model, and proofread and double checked against submission guidelines for all milestones.
 - Yuhang Jiang - Contributed to preprocessing, built and trained the model-dense, and evaluated the model.
-- Milo Nguyen - Title:
+- Milo Nguyen - In charge of writing and finalizing the final report (README.md).
+Studied and reviewed each milestone and model to understand the implementation and write the subsections for them.
+Added figures and tables.
 - Trevor Tran - Worked on evaluations for the first model, helped with final README writeup
 - Michael Lue - Imported dataset and processed into DataFrame, examined data characteristics and conducted various EDA aggregations.
 - Joseph Kan - Searched for datasets, wrote the abstracts, plotted some visuals for EDA, did preprocessing for the classification model, coded the second model, wrote parts of README and proofread for all milestones.